antmicro/kenning-pipeline-manager/docs/source/external-app-communication.md

 ```

 Custom procedure has the same parameters and return type as [dataflow_run](#external-dataflow-run) method.

+(api-context-menu-custom-procedure)=
+#### Context menus

+An external application can also define custom remote procedures to be called in the context menu of node.
+There are three scopes for such an action: all nodes, subgraph nodes and a given node type.
+They are specified by including a [Context menu item](#metadata-context-menu-item) in, respectively,
+`customMenuActions` or `subgraphCustomMenuActions` fields of [metadata](#metadata) or in the `contextMenuActions`
+field of a given [node](#specification-node).

+Context menu procedures have only one parameter: `node_id`, which is the id of the clicked node.
+The expected return type is [dataflow_export](#external-dataflow-export) for procedures with
+the `custom_download` prefix in their name, and [dataflow_run](#external-dataflow-run) for all other procedures.

 ## Implementing a Python-based client for {{project}}